Why Is Everything Becoming Content in the Digital Environment?

 What appears does so in a form that demands speed, clarity, and immediate closure.
-It is not presented as something to be thought about, but processed; not as an experience, but as a unit within a continuous digital content stream.
+It is not presented as something to be thought about, but processed; not as an experience, but as a unit within a continuous digital content flow.
 The important thing is not so much that something is understood, but that it keeps circulating.

-How Does the Digital Content Flow Work?
+How Does Incessant Digital Content Flow Work?

 This circuit does not eliminate complexity, but replaces it with quick, easily accessible, and interpretable versions that can circulate without friction.